 Eyewitnesses reported that the accident was caused by the car reversing and striking the four pedestrians, who were said to be walking to a nearby tram stop.

 The vehicle did stop immediately at the scene of the incident.

-A concerned neighbor said: “I saw the car hit the fence and so it [the fence]bounced off.
+A concerned neighbour said: “I saw the car hit the fence and so it [the fence]bounced off.
 I saw a young girl trying to jump out of the way.
-Afterwards I heard the other lady [the mother]crying out.
+Afterwards, I heard the other lady [the mother]crying out.
 She was on the ground and was surrounded by people.”